shioyama/mobility/README.md

 Alternatively, just using `locale_accessors: true` will enable all locales in `I18n.available_locales`.

+An alternative to using the `locale_accessors` option is to use the `fallthrough_accessors` option (defined in {Mobility::FallthroughAccessors}) with `fallthrough_accessors: true`.
+This uses +method_missing+ to implicitly define the same methods as above, but supporting any locale without any method definitions.
+[Dirty tracking](#dirty) enables fallthrough locales for tracking attribute changes.
+(Both locale accessors and fallthrough locales can be used together without conflict.)

 For more details, see: {Mobility::Attributes} (specifically, the private method `define_locale_accessors`).